 2021 Stimulus or American Families Plan, American Jobs Plan

 What else was part of the proposed bill by President Biden and the democrats?
 Below, find key points that were part of the proposal.
 It is important to know that these were drafts and ideas which were not written into law.

-- Years of free education: the plan is to make preschool through grade 12 education more accessible, but also include means to give students two years or free education at a qualifying community college.
+- Years of free education: this would make preschool through grade 12 education more accessible, but also include means to give students two years or free education at a qualifying community college.
 Additionally, increase aid to students attending a university via Pell Grants.
 With free education, there may be some tax implications to come.
 See information on students and taxes.

 - Extend the Child Tax Credit increases from ARPA through 2025; the enhanced program was only for 2021, but the plan would continue it through 2025, potentially keeping the CTC fully refundable.